My all time favorite fish curry…

 - Coriander powder- 1½ tsp

-- While cleaning the fish add salt and rinse under running water, salt will help to remove any smell in the fish.
+- While cleaning the fish add salt and rinse under running water, salt will help to remove any odor in the fish.

-- Soak the fresh tamarind in warm water, strain the juice, keep aside.
-If using concentrated tamarind paste use very less ( 1 tsp or so) according to your needs.
+- Soak the fresh tamarind in warm water for 5 minutes, squeeze the tamarind in water to extract the juice- strain the juice & keep aside.
+If using concentrated tamarind paste use very less (1 tsp or so) according to your needs.

-- Place a clay or non-stick saucepan over medium heat.
+- Place a claypan or non-stick saucepan over medium heat.

 - Add mustard seeds, let it splutter.

-- Add fenugreek seeds, saute till it turns light brown in color.
+- Add fenugreek seeds, saute for a few secons till it turns light brown in color.

 - Add minced ginger, garlic and green chilies, saute till they turn golden in color.

-- Add small onions, and a few pinches of salt, saute till translucent.
+- Add small onions, and 1 tsp salt; saute till onions turn translucent.

 - Add tamarind juice, combine well.

-- Add water and salt to taste, let the water come to a boil.
+- Add warm water and ½ tsp salt, let the gravy come to a boil.

-- Add the king fish into the boiling water, cover the pan with its lid.
+- Add the king fish, cover the pan with its lid.

 - Cook over medium heat for 5 minutes.

-- After that simmer the heat and cook for a few more minutes till the gravy has slightly thickened.
+- After that lower the heat to low and cook for 10 minutes till the gravy has slightly thickened.

 - Have a taste, add more salt or ground pepper if needed.

-- Serve this fish curry along with Kappa (tapioca) or rice or even chapatis.
+- Serve this fish curry along with Kappa (tapioca), rice, appam, idiyappam or chapati.